 Volunteer Support Officer

-Other key volunteer roles that are supported locally will include those that are engaged in running awareness events, undertaking speaking engagements, risk assessments, campaigning and on occasion fundraising.
+Other key volunteer roles that are supported locally include those that are engaged in running awareness events, undertaking speaking engagements, risk assessments, campaigning, supporting office activity and on occasion fundraising.

 The Ideal Candidate

 - To be able to manage and prioritise a varied and busy workload

 - To have excellent customer service skills

 - Ability to build strong relationships with volunteers and colleagues across the organisation

 - Generous annual leave starting at 25 days plus bank holidays